stephenbaidu/blog/source/about/index.markdown

 ~~~

 #### Bio
-Currently a Software Engineer, working towards creating systems with extreme intelligence.
-As such, AI & ML are my fields.
+Software Engineer with keen interest in Machine Learning, Artificial Intelligence & Computational Neuroscience.
+As a Software Engineer, am aim to create systems with extreme intelligence.
 I also have aspirations in the field of Divinity, so I love my Bible.

 #### Ok, enough talk
 >Since I believe in using the right tool for the right job, I have been a polyglot for sometime.
 Below are the languages I use and the purpose for which I use them.